Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 You should consider evaluation if:

-• Brain fog lasts more than two to three weeks
+• Brain fog lasts longer than two to three weeks

 • Poor concentration affects work or studies

-• You snore, choke, or wake with morning headaches
+• You snore, choke, gasp, or wake with morning headaches

 • You have anxiety, low mood, burnout, or high stress

-• You have diabetes, thyroid disease, B12 deficiency risk, anemia risk, or chronic illness
+• You have diabetes, thyroid disease, vitamin B12 deficiency risk, anemia risk, or chronic illness

 • Memory problems are worsening